nathangathright/podcast-platform-links/README.md

 | Steno.fm | ✅ | `https://steno.fm/show/${podcastGUID}/episode/${base64url(episodeGUID)}` |

 ## Resource Links
-These resources also support podcast foreign keys, but their primary purpose may be informational or to direct listeners to one of the apps above.
+These resources also support podcast foreign keys, but their primary purpose may be directing listeners to one of the apps above rather than a primary listening destination.

 | Destination | URL Pattern |
 | ----------- | ----------- |